Climate indicators suggest El Nino is forming - Australian weather bureau

 An El Nino can cause lower rainfall in Australia and Asia, and more rains in South America.

-Such conditions would be unfavorable for production of wheat in Australia and sugar production globally providing some support to prices, which have slumped in recent weeks.
+Such conditions would be unfavourable for production of wheat in Australia and sugar production globally providing some support to prices, which have slumped in recent weeks.

 Chicago Board of Trade wheat futures hit a six-month low on Monday, while ICE May raw sugar were trading near a six-year low in March.